GordianDotNet/VSMonoDebugger/README.md

 - [9] Enter the SSH password or private key file passphrase (if there is no password => leave the field empty)
 - [10] Enter/set the filepath to a private key file (if there is no ssh private key authentication => leave the field empty)
 - [11] This is where the project output is deployed
-- [12] If enabled you can create a JSON config file to overwrite the 'Remote Deploy Path'. (see below)
+- [12] If enabled you can create a JSON config file to overwrite the settings for each project. (see below)
 - [13] Mono debugger tries to connect to the mono process via this port.
 - [14] Connection attempts to a running / waiting mono process (useful for attach mode)
 - [15] Time (ms) between two connection attempts